 The consonant letter <c> spells /s/ before <e, i, or y>.
-In this lesson, you’ll find a learning video, word lists, and a decodable passage for Soft <c>.
+In this lesson, you’ll find a learning video and word lists.

 Soft <c> comes about midway through the Viva Phonics program.
 I had originally placed it much later, toward the end, but since it is not the easiest concept, I figured I’d introduce it a bit earlier so that there was more opportunity for practice.

 I first introduce soft <c> in words where Silent <e> marks the long-vowel sound.
 In these words, Silent <e> does double duty.
 It marks the long-vowel sound and it marks the <c> as /s/.
 It’s a bit easier for kids because the words in this category are familiar.
 Most have an easier time decoding “ice” and “nice” than they do decoding words such as “cent”, “cell”, and “city.”

 As you move away from soft <c> in silent <e> words, the words increase in both reading and spelling complexity.
 I stick to one and two-syllable words in these other categories.
 The kids like to be challenged, so I do a quick review.
 I don’t expect mastery of the more difficult concepts, yet.

 Is your child on track for reading success?

 If you are familiar with Viva Phonics, you’ll know that I always introduce a new concept with the video flashcards.
 You’ll find that introduction video just below these cards.